agriculture

 The school is well equipped to offer a diverse learning environment for practical skills with modern animal handling facilities and access to a variety of technologies through the Vocational Education and Training trailers housed on site.

-Aquaculture is offered to the Year 11 and Year 12 students and forms part of the Stage 1 Agriculture Studies course.
+Aquaculture is introduced in Year 10 and is also offered to the Year 11 and Year 12 students and forms part of the Stage 1 and Stage 2 Agriculture Studies course.
 Students are able to select aquaculture as their Stage 2 Business and Enterprise project and run the enterprise as their Business project.

 Students learn about the rainbow trout life cycle and hatch out eyed-up eggs purchased from Springfield hatchery in Tasmania.
 The students maintain the facility, test water quality and monitor feeding requirements.
 Students monitor weight gain and transfer fish to larger growing tanks.
 Students are required to investigate issues with land based aquaculture businesses and develop solutions to these problems.

-The school boasts a hatchery (capacity 15,000 fry), four growing tank three aquaculture dams.
+The school boasts a hatchery (capacity 15,000 fry), four growing tanks, and one aquaculture dam.
 The tanks have reticulation system to reduce water use and are a self-cleaning system.

 General horse handling and safety